 A product specification should (or must?) include the symbols and portrayal rules for the data product, however where this is not included, the system can specify the portrayal rules for the resulting products.
 System specified portrayal rules should also follow the portrayal harmonisation guidance.

 Standards for testing operation and performance of equipment and systems are developed under IEC control.
-A cybersecurity standard is under development.

 The various categories of standards and specifications are generally interrelated and often co-dependent.
 IMO navigation and safety standards refer to IHO symbology for representing geographic features, IHO symbology is defined taking into account user interface guidelines in IMO standards, and the IEC operational, performance, and testing standards influence and are influenced by both IMO and IHO documents.
 Individual product specifications are based on the S-100 framework and are referenced by testing guidelines.
 Product specifications are based on the S-100 framework and the features and attributes in their data models, as well as the symbols and colours they specify for portrayal of the data, should all be in registered in the IHO GI Registry.
 These interrelationships are depicted in Figure 16a-1.